 * Click here for rating key

-Barrio Queen Restaurant Review: Silvana Salcido Esparza rocked the Valley’s idea of Mexican food when she opened her Barrio restaurant in central Phoenix, and now, she’s done it again with her funky, punk-fabulous Euro-Mexican-style fine-dining Barrio Queen in downtown Scottsdale.
-Amid the colorful Day of the Dead décor accented with marble and crystal, you can get a taco in dozens of vibrant, regional Mexican flavors including carnitas, salmon or cactus, all of which are tucked into a hand-pressed corn tortilla.
+Barrio Queen Restaurant Review: Silvana Salcido Esparza rocked the Valley’s idea of Mexican food when she opened her Barrio restaurant in central Phoenix, and she did it again in a funky, punk-fabulous, Euro-Mexican-style fine-dining Barrio Queen in downtown Scottsdale.
+Amid the colorful Day of the Dead décor accented with marble and crystal, you can get a taco in dozens of vibrant, regional Mexican flavors, including carnitas, salmon or cactus, all of which are tucked into a hand-pressed corn tortilla.
 Or, you can go for a full entrée, including cochinita pibil, slow-roasted pork with habanero pico de gallo and sour orange-pickled red onions, served with unlimited homemade tortillas, salsas, epazote black beans and Barrio slaw.
-There are also fancier dishes showcasing the kitchen's creative, often irreverent Oaxacan/Chihuahuan style, like grilled filet mignon smothered in serrano jam, menonita cheese, sautéed huitlacoche, chorizo and fried egg in a port-Serrano reduction; or pan-seared duck breast over Serrano, spinach and garbanzo bean sauté finished in quince fruit and wine demi reduction.
-Whatever you decide to eat, don’t miss the impressive line-up of tequilas or the homemade sangrías concocted with wine and Jack Daniel’s whiskey.
+There are also fancier dishes showcasing the kitchen's creative, often irreverent Oaxacan/Chihuahuan style, like grilled filet mignon smothered in serrano jam, menonita cheese, sautéed huitlacoche, chorizo and a fried egg in a port-serrano reduction; or pan-seared duck breast over serrano, spinach and garbanzo bean sauté finished in quince fruit and wine demi reduction.
+Whatever you decide to eat, don’t miss the line-up of 400-plus tequilas and mezcals or the homemade sangrías concocted with wine and Jack Daniel’s whiskey.